Hello there, I’m Leonie (they/them).

 Who am I to share the teachings of yoga?

-For me, yoga is political, reclaiming our connection to ourselves and the world around us.
-As a community worker, finding ways to spread the benefits of yoga as far and wide is really important to me.
-It is an undeniable truth that most people who attend and practice yoga in studios in Bristol are white, middle class, female, able bodied.
-I acknowledge the identities I hold within and outside of the dominant culture, as a white, non-binary, queer, able-bodied, middle-class, university educated human.
+It is an undeniable truth that most people who attend and practice yoga in studios in Bristol are white, middle class, cis-women, able bodied.
+I acknowledge the identities I hold within and outside of the dominant culture, as a white, non-binary, queer, neurodivergent, able-bodied, middle-class, university educated human.
 I continue to lean into and learn from how my intersectional identities inform how I move through the world with privilege and survivorship, sharing an ancient practice which is not from my cultural heritage.
 Reflective practice has been central to my community work and I am constantly applying this to my yoga teaching, engaging in discussions about how to honour and not appropriate the practice of yoga and fumbling my way through trying to teach in a way which aligns with my values and strives to respect yoga and each individual that enters my class.

 I am truly grateful to the many teachers who have and continue to support and inspire me on my journey as a yoga practitioner and teacher.
 My teachers at Yoga Vidya Gurukul introduced me to the philosophies of ashtanga and hatha yoga.
-Under the guidance of Sarah Harlow & Christopher Gladwell, I went deeper into this journey and connected deeply to the teachings of krama vinyasa tantra yoga.
-Interweaving with my work as an anti-oppressive community worker, my studies have continued into areas such as: women's health, trauma-informed yoga, yoga nidra and decolonising yoga with Uma Dinsmore-Tuli,Yoli Maya Yeh, Sophia Ansari & Alex Cat.
-In 2020, through the magic of Zoom, I have been blessed to continue my studies across the globe with Leila Sadeghee, Tristan Katz & Luvena Rangel, deepening my practice of mantra, meditation and the wisdom of Celtic rituals and elemental cycles.
+Under the guidance of Sarah Harlow & Christopher Gladwell, I went deeper into this journey and connected deeply to the teachings of krama vinyasa tantra yoga at Yogasara.
+Interweaving with my work as an anti-oppressive community worker, my practice & study have continued into areas such as: presencing race & gender in facilitation, women’s health, trauma-informed yoga, yoga nidra and decolonising yoga with Uma Dinsmore-Tuli,Yoli Maya Yeh Joseph, Sophia Ansari & Alex Cat.
+In 2020, through the magic of Zoom, I have been blessed to continue my studies across the globe with Lama Rod Owens, Yoli Maya Yeh Joseph, Leila Sadeghee, Tristan Katz & Luvena Rangel, deepening my practice of mantra, meditation and the wisdom of Celtic rituals and elemental cycles.

 Qualifications & Training